Why Girona for a road cycling trip?

 Top rides in the heart of the Catalan countryside

 My favourite ride, although only short, is out of Girona and up Els Angels (from Girona side) down to Monells then right and back on the GI-664 over Santa Pellaia.
 Containing just two shortish climbs, of a fairly easy gradient, you will be wowed by the perfectly smooth empty roads in the beautiful countryside.
 (GPX route here)

 Mare de déu de mont is one of the longest and toughest climbs in the area but offers spectacular views.
 Mare de déu de mont literally translates to mean ‘mother of God of the mountain’ and is the name of the shrine located at the top.
 The spectacular scenery from the 1,093m summit includes panoramic vistas of the surrounding area including; the Pyrenees in the distance, Banyoles Lake and, on a clear day, the Costa Brava coastline…although I haven’t seen the coast on my couple of visits.
 (GPX route here)

-I should probably mention the Rocacorba climb, as it’s iconic with cycling and Girona.
-It is recognised as a key training climb for Pro riders to test their form on, and therefore it will be no surprise if I say it’s tough!
+I should probably mention the Rocacorba climb, as it’s iconic to Girona cycling.
+It is recognised as a key training climb for Pro riders to test their form, and therefore it will be of no surprise if I say it’s tough!
 It is pretty steep in sections with a good proportion of the 13.8km climb at a gradient of 10%-15%.
 Personally, I don’t think it’s a particularly scenic climb, and though there is a view from the top, other climbs have better views.